Micheallight/testing-bsu/test-cases.md

 - Website https://www.wrangler.com is opened.
 - At least one clothing is added to the bag.
-- All possible popups are closed in such way, that cart in the header is clickable
+- All possible popups are closed in such way, that cart in the header is clickable.

 #### Test Steps